StevieC7/castiron/README.md

 - Clone code
 - `cargo run`
 - To use GUI, pass the gui flag like so: `cargo run -- --gui`

+## Running Tests
+Because the unit tests each request a connection to the same database, run tests in single thread mode, like this:

+`cargo test -- --test-threads=1`